Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to get the right kind.
-A lot of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to choose the necessary kind.
+Many adapters on sale are simply plug changers and require your electronics to change the voltage themselves.
 If your electronics can't do that they could burn up.
-This one should be appropriate for most areas.
+This one should work in most areas.

 Airplane phone mount